Source Data Analysis

 • This calculation is performed for alphanumeric and numeric fields (strings, integers and real numbers).

-• Minimum Value, Maximum Value, Average and Standard Deviation are basic statistical calculations performed on numeric or date columns in the data sample.
+• Minimum Value, Maximum Value, Average, and Standard Deviation are basic statistical calculations performed on numeric or date columns in the data sample.

-• Understanding the range of values helps to ensure consistency across similar datasets.
+• Understanding the range of values helps ensure consistency across similar datasets.
 It can also support business decisions-making by providing insights into variability and distribution.

 • Null Percentage — the percentage of null values per column.